phiresky/blog/posts/2021/led-strips-for-indoor-lighting.md

 The simplest question to start with is: RGB light strips are very common and cheap, and R+G+B gives white light.
 So why can't I just light my whole house with RGB light strips?

+Firstly, colorful LED strips are (usually) much less bright than you'd want them for the main lights.
-The answer is with the color spectrum.
+But the main answer is with the color spectrum.
 An LED emits a very narrow spectrum of light.
 Using three LEDs gives you three narrow peaks of light at specific frequencies, while all the other frequencies stay dark.
 Adding red, green and blue together gives an initial appearance of white light, but this white light works differently than full-spectrum light from, e.g., the sun.
 Specifically, colors will appear less vibrant or even wrong under a white light consisting of RGB LEDs.

 ## CRI

 An objective measure of this quality is the [Color Rendering Index (CRI)](https://en.wikipedia.org/wiki/Color_rendering_index).
 CRI goes from 0 to 100, where 100 is the perfect light.
 The CRI is calculated by looking at a set of fixed colors under a light, then calculating how correct the colors appear.
 Low CRI lights will make the colors look muted or even wrong.
 RGB LEDs have a CRI of ~30.
 The standard for indoor lighting is at least 80, with many sources recommending 90+ CRI for rooms where you spend more time.
+Apparently low CRI light can cause more eye strain and headaches.

-White LEDs work by taking a blue LED and adding a phosphor in front that spreads the spectrum out to cover many colors ([src](https://www.lrc.rpi.edu/programs/nlpip/lightinganswers/led/whitelight.asp
+White LEDs work by taking a blue LED and adding a phosphor in front that spreads the spectrum out to cover many colors ([src](https://www.lrc.rpi.edu/programs/nlpip/lightinganswers/led/whitelight.asp)).
-)).
 This way the light spectrum can reach a CRI of up to 97 (that's the maximum I have seen).

-## Effects of color temperature / light color on the sleep cycle
+## Effects of color temperature / light color / brightness on the sleep cycle

 By now it is "common knowledge" that bright blue light in the evening can disrupt the natural sleep cycle by supressing the release of melatonin[^Note that this notion is [not entirely uncontroversial](https://time.com/5752454/blue-light-sleep/)].
 Since no one wants to totally get rid of artificial light, there's many ways to improve on this: Software that reduces the blue light of phone and computer screens depending on daytime, glasses that block out blue light, and warm, dim lamps for the evening.
 Note that it's not necessarily just blue light, the total light intensity matters as well.

 Something that is less well known is that the inverse is probably also true: The amount of light you get during the day may also be important.
-Especially in the first hour after waking up you should expose yourself to bright light ([source](https://scopeblog.stanford.edu/2020/06/03/setting-your-biological-clock-reducing-stress-while-sheltering-in-place/)) by going outside.
+Especially in the first hour after waking up you should expose yourself to bright light ([podcast](https://hubermanlab.com/using-light-sunlight-blue-light-and-red-light-to-optimize-health/) or [article](https://www.sunlightinside.com/light-and-health/the-benefits-of-bright-light-during-the-day/) or [source](https://scopeblog.stanford.edu/2020/06/03/setting-your-biological-clock-reducing-stress-while-sheltering-in-place/)) by going outside.
 It's not clear how well this works with artificial light since that usually doesn't include UV light.

 ## Tunable White